MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • Daytime phone number and contact information (of the requester)

-Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
-These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
+Publicly available vital records are managed and disseminated by some third-party aggregate sites.
+These sites are generally not limited by geographical record availability and may serve as a convenient jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide:

 • The location of the record in question, including the city, county, or state where the case was filed.

-• The name of someone involved providing it is not a juvenile.
+• The name of someone involved, provided it is not a juvenile.

 Are Missouri Marriage Records Public Information?

 Yes.
 Certified copies of Missouri marriage records are open to the persons named on the document as well as persons who provide evidence of eligibility.
-Meanwhile, more than 3 million indexed public marriage records, created from the territorial period through December 31, 1969, are available for free on the Missouri state archives.
+Meanwhile, more than 3 million indexed public marriage records, created from the territorial period through December 31, 1969, are available for free in the Missouri state archives.

 How Do I Obtain Missouri Marriage Records?